Fort Oglethorpe adopts theme song from city native James Rogers

 Before an official vote was taken, Mayor Earl Gray encouraged Rogers’ performance.

-Rogers performed the song to delight of the audience and the Council, who ultimately approved adopting the song with a unanimous 5-0 vote after the standing ovation simmered down.
+Rogers performed the song to delight of the audience and the council, which ultimately approved adopting the song with a unanimous 5-0 vote after the standing ovation simmered down.

-“The chorus – you just can’t help but sit here and sing with him,” Council lady Paula Stinnett said.
+“The chorus – you just can’t help but sit here and sing with him,” council member Paula Stinnett said.